 The beauty of broad-spectrum CBD oil is it still delivers a healthy mix of cannabinoids and other compounds.
 Therefore, the synergy that can exist between the different components often referred to as the entourage effect, still exists.
 THC is the only constituent that has been eliminated from the proverbial party.

 The Entourage Effect: What It Is and Why It’s Important

 Cannabinoids are a bit complicated, but one thing that makes the constituents even more complex is the fact that they work together in different ways to create the benefit commonly referred to as the entourage effect.
 In general language, the entourage effect is the cumulative effect of the many compounds working together to deliver a stronger effect than any individual compound could on its own.

-The whole idea is, with CBD oil, that someone using an oil with as many cannabinoids and compounds as possible would reap the most benefits.
+The whole idea is, with CBD oil, that someone using an extract with as many cannabinoids and compounds as possible would reap the most benefits.
 For example, the combination of different cannabinoids, terpenes, and flavanoids would likely produce greater effects than just a single cannabinoid on its own in the body.
 This is one reason why CBD isolate is often deemed as the least advantageous form of CBD.